|Consultation on cross-border inheritance tax problems within the EU|

 There are several reasons for launching this public consultation.
 On 15 December 2011 the Commission adopted a Recommendation suggesting how EU countries could, via some adjustments to their national provisions for relief for foreign inheritance taxes, ensure comprehensive relief from double taxation of inheritances in the Internal Market.
 The Commission committed itself to reviewing the state of play of cross-border relief for inheritances taxes within the EU and preparing a report at the end of 2014.
 At the same time, the Commission published a Working document setting out how inheritance taxation systems should be designed so as not to breach EU law.

-The Commission would, via this public consultation, primarily like to obtain information about the legislative and administrative developments in inheritance taxation in EU countries since 2011.
-The Commission is also interested in receiving any information stakeholders may like to provide on cross-border inheritance tax problems which have arisen in practice, why the problems arose and which EU countries were involved.
-Finally, the Commission would like to obtain views on the solutions to double taxation that it proposed in its Recommendation as well as on any other feasible solutions.
+The Commission services would, via this public consultation, primarily like to obtain information about the legislative and administrative developments in inheritance taxation in EU countries since 2011.
+We are also interested in receiving any information stakeholders may like to provide on cross-border inheritance tax problems which have arisen in practice, why the problems arose and which EU countries were involved.
+Finally, we would like to obtain views on the solutions to double taxation that the Commission proposed in its Recommendation as well as on any other feasible solutions.

 On the basis of the above information the Commission would be in a position to assess whether cross-border inheritance tax problems persist within the EU and to evaluate the impact of its Recommendation on EU countries' inheritance tax rules and practices.
 Should problems persist and should EU countries' actions to tackle the problems prove to have been insufficient, the Commission will assess whether there is a need to propose further action at EU level.